Alanipei/Alani-music/README.md

 * [Author](#-author)

 ## 🎯 Introduction
 The *Amnesia Instrumental Cover Project* is a digital cover created using TunePad.
-The original project was a pure music song [Amnesia](http://163cn.tv/yM1rAaQ ).
+The original project was a music song [Amnesia](https://open.spotify.com/track/6C75L2so9Pp8dtO1TAEeRR ).
 This project presents a structured, one-minute instrumental version of the song *Amnesia*, showcasing separate code blocks for bass, drums, keys, and guitar.
 Each instrument has its own code, allowing users to experience a layered musical arrangement with a clear beginning, middle, and end.

 ## 🛠 Technologies
 This project utilizes: